RychidM/Physhio_App_UI_Clone/README.md

 This project is just a clone of a UI design by Alexandr V on Dribbble

-Heres a link to the UI design on Dribble:
+Heres a link to the UI design on Dribbble:

 - [Physiotherapy App: Alexandr V for Purrweb UI/UX Studio](https://dribbble.com/shots/17650389-Physiotherapy-App)